 They would be someone in the workplace who:

-- has an enthusiasm and interest in health and wellbeing
+- has an interest in health and wellbeing

 - is approachable and helpful